 Training Vision

-The UKRI Centre for Doctoral Training in Artificial Intelligence for Healthcare at Imperial College London focusses on healthcare applications of core AI to train AI PhDs and Clinical PhD Fellows.
+Both the UKRI AI Centre for Doctoral Training in Digital Healthcare and the UKRI Centre in AI for Healthcare at Imperial College London focus on healthcare applications of core AI to train AI PhDs and Clinical PhD Fellows.
 We will deliver training that integrates the development of technical skills with an appreciation for approaches to human-in-the-Loop AI design that are socially and ethically acceptable.
 The term “AI” means for us the development of intelligent systems that embody a practical solution.
 Amongst contemporary AI approaches, Machine Learning methods have shown to yield powerful solutions which work in purely data-driven manners and link via data science to emerging biomedical research methodologies.
 However, practical solutions involving AI will require a broader approach and we will drive technical innovation by providing broad training for exploitation of multiple technological strategies within the broader realm of AI, including, Machine Learning, Logic-based, Computer Vision or Natural Language Processing methods.

 Expert Mentors